-How can I delete a subnet that is in an Amazon Relational Database Service (Amazon RDS) DB subnet group?
+I want to delete a subnet that is in an Amazon Relational Database Service (Amazon RDS) DB subnet group.

-If you have a Multi-AZ deployment that has two or more subnets in a subnet group, then you can launch the DB instance in any of the subnets of the two Availability Zones.
+If a Multi-AZ deployment has two or more subnets, then you can launch the instance in any subnets in the AZs.

-If you have a Single-AZ deployment that has two or more subnets in the subnet group, then you can specify the Availability Zone when you create a DB instance.
-If you didn't specify the Availability Zone when you created the DB instance, then the DB instance is launched in any of the subnets of the two Availability Zones.
+If a Single-AZ deployment has two or more subnets, then you can specify the AZ when you create a DB instance.
+If you didn't specify the AZ when you created the DB instance, then the instance is launched in any subnet of the two AZs.

 To delete a subnet from a DB subnet group, isolate the subnet by moving the DB instance to another subnet.
 Then, remove the subnet from the DB subnet group.
-The following steps are applicable for Amazon RDS for Oracle, PostgreSQL, MySQL, MariaDB, or SQL Server.
+These steps are applicable for Amazon RDS for Oracle, PostgreSQL, MySQL, MariaDB, or SQL Server.

-Note: This resolution doesn't apply to Amazon Aurora, because Aurora uses replicas as failover targets.
-If an Aurora primary DB instance fails, the replica is promoted to the primary.
+Note: This resolution doesn't apply to Amazon Aurora because Aurora uses replicas as failover targets.
+If an Aurora primary DB instance fails, then the replica is promoted to the primary.
 This action is unlike most Multi-AZ deployments where there is a secondary DB instance in another Availability Zone.

 Delete a subnet from a Single-AZ Amazon RDS DB instance

 - Modify the DB instance to be a Multi-AZ deployment.
-This creates a standby for the DB instance in a different Availability Zone that uses a different subnet.
+This creates a standby for the DB instance in a different AZ that uses a different subnet.

 Note: If you already have a Multi-AZ deployment, skip to step 2.